minzsiure/Flix/README.md

 - [ ] User can tap a poster in the collection view to see a detail screen of that movie
 - [ ] User can search for a movie.
-- [ ] User can play movie trailer on the detail screen.
 - [ ] Customize the selection effect of the cell.

 - [ ] All images fade in as they are loading.